MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/azure-maps-creator-guide.md

 ## Review your building details

-1. When you finish configuring all your buildings, select the **Review + Convert** button to review all your building details.
+1. When you finish configuring all your buildings, select the **Review + Create** button to review all your building details.

    ![Screenshot of the Create manifest dialog box.](../images/places/maps-creator-guide-007.png)

-2. Select **Convert** [is this option right?] to begin the conversion of your DWG files.
+2. Select **Download IMDF** to have access to your file to continue the Azure Maps onboarding process.

    ![Screenshot of the Azure Maps Creator dialog box.](../images/places/maps-creator-guide-008.png)